 How To Spot Symptoms Of Eye Conditions In Children

-Parents or family members are best-placed to spot issues in their child’s eye health quickly.
-Your child may not be able to recognise signs of infection or deterioration in their eye health themselves, so it’s especially important to look out for any symptoms or early warnings they may display when at home.
-If caught early enough then many issues can be corrected, so it’s important to get your child seen to by an expert as soon as possible.
+Parents or family members are best placed to spot issues in a child’s eye health quickly.
+Your child may not be able to recognise signs of infection or deterioration in their eye health themselves, so it’s especially important to look out for any symptoms or early warning signs they may display when at home.
+If caught early enough then many children’s eye conditions can be corrected, so it’s important to get your child seen by an expert as soon as possible.

 #1 Struggling To Read

 Is your child struggling to read?
 We can be quick to blame reading difficulties on a child’s abilities or attention span, however, it may be something more.
 Difficulty when learning to read may be due to a child’s vision, not a language or development issue.
 If your child is struggling to read, take the time to observe why, are they holding the book very close to their face or squinting while they read?
 Or do they lose focus and become frustrated?
 Taking your child to an optician for an eye examination is the ideal way to check that your child is not suffering in silence with any visual impairments that they may not notice themselves.

 A key indication of visual impairments or conditions in young children is sitting close to a television, or holding an iPad close to their faces when watching their favourite shows.
 Are they choosing to sit close to the TV, or squinting when watching the screen?
 Nearsightedness is a common occurrence in children and can be treated with glasses or contact lenses.